dgp1130/HydroActive/README.md

     every component is implicitly rendered in both contexts.
 1. Why are we passing a JSON side-channel to the client?
-This seems unnecessary given that we already have the rendered HTML, why do we need to duplicate that information in a different structure.
+This seems unnecessary given that we already have the rendered HTML, why do we need to duplicate that information in a different structure?
 1. Why do I have to write my components to be hybrid-compatible?
 Why can't I write the server-side rendered components and directly read the file system, while my client-side rendered components could directly access browser APIs?